 State 5: 1845-1846 – Map again colored by county; many new counties and place names added.
 New counties include Cherokee, Yancy [sic], McDowell, Henderson, Cleveland, Caldwell, Catawba, Davie, Stanly, Union.
 New outer border, likely via geometric lathe.

-A few additional distinguishing features, the publication history for each state, and links to high-resolution images of each state are included in the embedded Excel spreadsheet.
-Alternatively, a larger view of the spreadsheet is available via this Google Sheets link.
+A few additional distinguishing features, the publication history for each state, and links to high-resolution images of each state are available on this pdf.
+Alternatively, it is available via this Google Sheets link.
 Please note that the information provided may not include every change to the plate, but is sufficient to identify the different states.
 If anyone identifies a state of the map not recorded in the spreadsheet, please let us know via the “What’s on your mind?” comment box below.

 Finley’s map of North Carolina was also sold separately as a pocket map, but no surviving copies have been located.
 As a representative example, a copy of Finley’s A New General Atlas map of Louisiana that was sold as a pocket map can be seen here.